 Strengths:

-- Combines caption + image generation
+- Combines caption and image generation

 - Brand voice configuration via documents and example posts